 The various biomarkers included in the My Nightingale results form the basis of your metabolic health.
 Here’s how you can improve them.

-Biomarkers are the blood-based health markers that give you intricate details about your wellbeing.
-To give you a deep dive into your metabolic health, the My Nightingale app includes different biomarkers.
-Often, a bunch of biomarkers are linked to each other and together affect many aspects of health.
+Biomarkers are the blood-based molecular markers that reflect the most intricate details about your health and wellbeing.
+To give you a deep dive into your metabolic health, the My Nightingale blood test and app includes different biomarkers.
+Often, a bunch of biomarkers are linked to each other and together affect a particular aspect of health.
 Nevertheless, it is important to know how you can improve each of these biomarkers with lifestyle changes so that you can always stay healthy.

 Keeping your cholesterol levels under check is important for your heart health.
 If your total cholesterol is high, studies show that by changing your diet alone you can reduce it by 5-10%.
 So, replace animal-based fats (dairy, meat products) and refined carbohydrates (sugary drinks, sweets, white bread) with plant-based fats (plant oils, nuts), fatty fish and whole grains.
 Of course, you can see better results if you combine it with exercise.
 It doesn’t have to be long and hard sessions.
 Research shows, just 20 to 40 minutes a day of endurance sports (brisk walking, jogging, cycling or swimming) is enough to improve your blood lipid profile.